elizabethpursell/elizabethpursell/README.md

 - Hi, I’m @elizabethpursell
+- Currently, I am a data engineer at John Hancock / Manulife
-- Currently, I am a senior studying Computer Science & Engineering and Applied Mathematics at Lehigh University
+- I am a graduate of Lehigh University with a Bachelors Degree in Computer Science & Engineering with minor in Applied Mathematics
-- I have experience in software engineering, database design, and cloud engineering
+- I have experience in data engineering, cloud engineering, and software engineering
 - You can reach me through email at elizabethpursell2021@gmail.com
+- Skills: Python, Databricks, Microsoft Azure, Synapse, Azure Data Factory

 <!---
 elizabethpursell/elizabethpursell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.